In this article:

 2 week ultrasound

 You probably won’t have a 2 weeks pregnant ultrasound.
 If you could see inside your 2 weeks belly at the time of ovulation, it’d go a little something like this: First your ovary releases an egg (smaller than a fleck of ground pepper) into your fallopian tube, where it must be fertilized within 12 to 24 hours.
-If you’ve had sex within the last six days, there could still be living sperm inside you, and one of those could fertilize the egg.
+If you’ve had sex within the last five days, there could still be living sperm inside you, and one of those could fertilize the egg.
 Otherwise, you’ll have to have sex stat to get pregnant.

 At two weeks pregnant, symptoms of ovulation can clue you in on the best time to have sex and hopefully conceive a baby.
 You’re probably ovulating if you notice these signs at week 2 of pregnancy: